 Many people don't realize they have osteoporosis until they fracture (break) a bone.
 There are usually no other symptoms — although some older people may notice they are getting slightly shorter or have a hunched-over posture.
 Older people with osteoporosis are especially at risk of breaking a hip if they fall down.

 If the doctor suspects osteoporosis, he or she will talk to the person and do an examination.
 The doctor will order X-rays of the patient's bones as well as a bone density test.

 Once the doctor is sure of osteoporosis, he or she will treat the patient to prevent more bone loss.
-Usually, someone with osteoporosis is placed on medications that help slow down bone loss and is also advised to take calcium supplements.
+Usually, someone with osteoporosis has to take medications that help slow down bone loss and should also take calcium supplements.

 Diet and exercise are important parts of osteoporosis treatment.
 People need a variety of healthy, calcium-rich foods and regular exercise, such as walking or running, to strengthen bones.
-Weight training or special exercises may be recommended.
+A doctor may also recommend weight training or special exercises.
 The person also will need to be careful to avoid falls, so avoiding icy sidewalks and other hazards is a good idea.

 Kids don't usually get osteoporosis, but they can do some things to prevent it later in life:

 Take these steps and your skeleton will thank you later!

 |Powerful Girls Have Powerful Bones - The National Bone Health Campaign This site, designed for girls ages 9 to 12, teaches how to get and keep strong, healthy bones for life.|